The Student Government Association formulates an annual budget from

 - holds regular meetings to promote the interests of students.

-Students are involved in College decision making through their participation on standing committees of the College and ad hoc committees appointed by the College senior leadership team.
-Their role is to share and discuss views held by students pertaining to any particular topic.
+Students are involved in College decision making through their Student Government Association (SGA) officers and delegates who may be appointed by the college president to participate on standing and ad hoc committees of the College.
+Their role as nonvoting members is to share and discuss views held by students pertaining to any particular topic.

 The jurisdiction of the SGA is to represent the student body as outlined in the SGA Constitution.
-Although the SGA does not participate in the governance of the College, the SGA president does serve as a nonvoting member of the College Board of Trustees.
+The SGA president serves as a nonvoting member of the College Board of Trustees.

 Student Activity Fee